korbel/SWL-NyrCaller/README.md

 ## Setting it up as a Discord bot

-To broadcast the voice of the caller application to discord, other than running the caller app, you need to set up a discord bot and have some means to transfer the voice of the caller bot to the discord bot.
+To broadcast the voice of the caller application on discord, other than running the caller app, you need to set up a discord bot and have some means to transfer the voice of the caller bot to the discord bot.
 Here are the steps how to do that:

 - First you must install VBCable driver.
 It can be found in the `NyrCaller\VBCABLE_Driver_Pack43` directory, it will give you the ability to connect the voice of NYR caller bot a discord bot.
 - Next you will have to register the bot on Discord's website and acquire a bot token.
 If you've already got a token and `SERVER MEMBERS INTENT` is enabled for the bot you can skip the following step.
 - To acquire a bot token, you must create a bot user first.
 To do that, visit the [Discord Developer Portal](https://discordapp.com/developers/applications).
 After you created a bot user, make sure you enable `SERVER MEMBERS INTENT` in the bot settings.
-- Now start either the `Discord Audio Stream Bot\run win32.bat` or  `Discord Audio Stream Bot\run win64.bat`  depending on what java you have installed.
-One of them will exit with an error, the other will start an application.
-If both fails, you probably don't have a Java runtime installed, in which case go, download and install one.
-I recommend the [AdoptOpenJDK](https://adoptopenjdk.net/) LTS builds, but you can install it from <https://java.com/> too.
+- Now start the `Discord Audio Stream Bot\start_with_discord.bat` executable.
+You must have java installed on your system and it must be added the PATH environment variable.
+I recommend the [AdoptOpenJDK](https://adoptopenjdk.net/) LTS builds, but you can install Java from <https://java.com/> too.
 - Go to the Settings tab of the Discord Audio Stream Bot application, and enter your bot token you received.
 Unmute the audio input and select "CABLE Output (VB-Audio Virtual Cable)".
 - On the Home tab start the bot.
 After it started, you can invite you bot to your server on the Maintenance tab if it hasn't already invited.
 Make sure the bot has the correct permissions to be able to enter and talk in the voice channels.
 - Send the "help" command by directly messaging the bot or by @mention to see how to use the bot.
 If you want the bot to follow you when you join a voice channel you can send a mention on your guild discord: @Bot_name follow-voice set @Your_name